List of birds of Glacier National Park (U.S.): Waxwings

 The waxwings are a group of passerine birds with soft silky plumage and unique red tips to some of the wing feathers.
 In the Bohemian and cedar waxwings, these tips look like sealing wax and give the group its name.
 These are arboreal birds of northern forests.
 They live on insects in summer and berries in winter.
-Two species have been recorded in Glacier.
+Two species have been recorded in the park.